 One of the key points about TUPE is that it preserves the terms and conditions of employees so that they are employed by the transferee on the same terms as the transferor.
 For this reason, changes to employee terms and conditions are only lawful in limited circumstances.
 If the sole or main reason for a change in an employee’s terms of employment is the transfer itself, this will be void unless:

-• the terms are incorporated from a collective agreement, the change takes place more than a year after the transfer and when considered together the terms are not less favourable for the employee; or
+- the terms are incorporated from a collective agreement, the change takes place more than a year after the transfer and when considered together the terms are not less favourable for the employee

-If a change to terms and conditions is completely unrelated to the transfer these changes are permitted, but if a transfer is about to take place or has just taken place, it may be difficult to prove the changes are not as a result of the transfer.
-If they are as a result of the transfer and are not for an ETO reason, they may be void, as a transferor may enhance employee terms and conditions to increase costs for the incoming transferee and the transferee will not then be bound by the enhanced terms.
+If a change to terms and conditions is completely unrelated to the transfer, these changes are allowed, but if a transfer is about to take place or has just taken place, it may be difficult to prove the changes are not a result of the transfer.
+If they are as a result of the transfer and are not for an ETO reason, they may be void, as the outgoing employer may enhance employee terms and conditions to increase costs for the incoming employer and the incoming employer will not then be bound by the enhanced terms.
 It is best if you are looking to change employee terms and conditions just before or after a transfer to seek specialist legal advice.

 Employee protection against dismissal under TUPE